fluree/docs.flur.ee/src/content/0.9.1/docs/query/query.md

 }]
 ```

-We can then add favorite numbers to some of the people in our database.
+We can then add favorite numbers to some of the people in our ledger.

 ```all
 [{